AndreMontz/Auto-Renamer/README.md

 Portable (Standalone): Does not require Python or extra libraries to be installed.
 Just run the .exe.

 How to Use
-Place the auto-ranamer.exe file in a folder of your choice.
+Place the auto-renamer.exe file in a folder of your choice.

 Double-click the file to open it.